 Some experts recommend following these guidelines for safe use of adaptogens (source):

-• take one day off per week.
+- take one day off per week.

-• if you’ve been using them six weeks straight, take a week off.
+- if you’ve been using them six weeks straight, take a week off.

-• if you’ve been using them for 6 months, take a full month off.
+- if you’ve been using them for 6 months, take a full month off.

-Is exercise good for adrenal fatigue?
+Is exercise good for adrenal health?

-Overall, exercise is a mood booster that can re-energize you, reduce cortisol and adrenaline, while also stimulating the production of feel good hormones like endorphins (source).
-However, if exercise is too intense, it can be another source of stress and may worsen adrenal fatigue.
-So, when it comes to adrenal fatigue and exercise, it’s important to really listen to your body and give do as much (or as little) exercise as is necessary to feel better and balanced.
+However, if exercise is too intense, it can be another source of stress and place further stress on the adrenals.
+So, it’s important to really listen to your body and only do as much (or as little!) exercise as you can tolerate.

 CONCLUSION